HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 This includes the configuration of both the maximum number of open files as well as the maximum memory allocation capabilities.

 Ensure that you have at least configured `nofile 65536` and `vm.max_map_count=262144` on your Kubernetes nodes.
-Configuration may depend on your nodes setup.
-Please regard the documentation of your cloud provider for additional information on how to adjust these values.
+The configuration depend on your Kubernetes node setup.
+Please refer to the documentation of your cloud provider for additional information on how to adjust these values.

 If you want to know more about these important settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) in the official OpenSearch documentation.

 ## Prepare certificates for inter-service communication

-The search used certificate authentication for the communication between OpenSearch Nodes and the Search Middleware.
+The Search used certificate authentication for the communication between OpenSearch Nodes and the Search Middleware.
 To get this communication established, you will need to create certificates and store them in their respective secrets.

 The following commands will configure the secrets that will then be consumed by the applications.